 Providing Information and Presentations – Dr. Glasser can clearly articulate and discuss the many dog park topics in any type of meeting or presentation setting.
 Topics include the benefits of community dog parks, rules, maintenance, components and amenities, signage and site considerations.
-In addition to addressing groups in a meeting format, Dr. Glasser can provide slide presentations that exhibit visual examples of the many elements of dog parks.
+In addition to addressing groups in a meeting format, Dr. Glasser can provide slide presentations (See dog park slide presentation below for description) that exhibit visual examples of the many elements of dog parks.
 A ”Question and Answer” session always follows all presentations.

 Professional Education Services – In addition to community oriented meetings, Dr. Glasser can provide administration, supervisory staff or maintenance personnel with information relating to needed maintenance tasks, operations and management concerns.